-MasTec's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 18x.
-In other words, MasTec shares trade at around 18x recent earnings.
+MasTec's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 17x.
+In other words, MasTec stocks trade at around 17x recent earnings.

 MasTec's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.99.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.

-MasTec's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $874.5 million.
+MasTec's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$874.5 million.

 The EBITDA is a measure of a MasTec's overall financial performance and is widely used to measure a its profitability.

 |Return on equity TTM||19%|